booch/presentations/Ruby_Preserves/slides.md

 * Optimizations / caching
     * Prepared statements
+* ActiveModel compatibility
 * Automatically determine mappings, where possible
     * Virtus model attribute definitions
     * Database schema
-* Is this really an ORM?
-* Is this really the DAO pattern?
+* Is this really just the DAO pattern?
 * Could this be used in production code?
 * Add a layer to write the SQL for us?

 ???

+* Implementing ActiveModel would probably be possible
+    * Wouldn't be able to use POROs any more though
+    * Implementing `user.save` would require a circular dependency
+        * The model's `save` call would have to call the repo
+        * The repo depends on the model class
 * DAO = Data Access Object

 ---